parthgupta28/bloodsupport/README.md

     }
 ]

+Go to the above link for properly idented JSON response

 If u want to add more data go to  http://127.0.0.1:8000/admin Log in using the below credentials:
   username: parth